-Managing software licences is not straightforward because of the many different ways in which software can be licensed by vendors.
-Although there are many common software licensing models, each software vendor has commercial freedom to choose their own.
+Managing software licences is not straightforward because of the many different ways in which vendors license software.
+Although there are many standard software licensing models, each software vendor has commercial freedom to choose their own.
 Here are some of the popular licensing models:

-- Per user – one licence is required for each individual user of the system.
-This could be on a per user-account basis or a per named-user basis.
+- Per-user – one licence required for each user of the system, which could be on a per user-account basis or a per named-user basis.

-- Per installation – one licence is required for each desktop or server where the software has been installed.
-Multiple users can share the same computer with the licence.
+- Per installation – one licence is required for each desktop or server installation.
+Multiple users can share the same computer with one software licence.

-- Concurrent – one licence is required for each concurrent user of the system.
-This essentially defines the maximum number of people who can use the system at any one time but there may be significantly more users and installations.
+- Concurrent – one licence required for each concurrent user of the system, an approach which essentially defines the maximum number of people who can use the system at any one time but there may be significantly more users and installations.

 - Per site – all computers and people within a single corporate site can use the software with the same licence

-- Per processor – an adaptation of the per-installation licence for systems with multiple CPUs.
-This was adapted further with the introduction of multi-core processors.
+- Licence per processor – an adaptation of the installation licence for systems with multiple CPUs, which was adapted further with the introduction of multi-core processors.

-- Freeware – software which can be downloaded, used as needed, copied and distributed without any restrictions.
-Freeware is often accompanied with advertisements for commercial software such as a more advanced version of the same product.
-The ‘free’ in ‘freeware’ doesn’t include freedom to modify.
+- Freeware – software downloadable and used as needed, copied and distributed without any restrictions.
+The vendors often include advertisements for commercial software such as a more advanced version of the same product.
+The ‘free’ in ‘freeware’ does not mean the freedom to modify.

-- Shareware – software that is distributed free on a trial basis.
-Shareware may have a built-in expiry date or present reminders every time the software is used.
-Output from the software may have ‘Trial Version’ embedded, preventing it from being used.
+- Shareware – software distributed free, on a trial basis, and may have a built-in expiry date or reminders while using the software.
+The output from the software may have ‘Trial Version’ embedded, preventing it from being used.
 It could be free for personal use but requires payment for commercial use.

 - Open Source – source code is available to everyone to download, use, modify and redistribute.
 Code is available under the General Public Licence (GPL) and all derivatives made available must be under the same terms.

-With a growing number of cloud-based services where the vendor has control and responsibility for the platform, software vendors and their customers are able to exercise better control over software usage and licensing.
+With a growing number of cloud-based services where the vendor has control and responsibility for the platform, software vendors and their customers can exercise better control over software usage and licences.
 For example:

-- Per feature – some features are provided as standard and others are enabled once the agreed fee has been paid.
-Features can be enabled and disabled by the vendor.
+- Per feature – some features are provided as standard and others enabled upon payment of additional fees.
+Software features can be enabled and disabled by the vendor.

 - Per space – the price charged is based on the storage space used